The Earldom of Richmond and the Duchy of Brittany - The History of Richmond, Part 2

 , the viaduct bridge across the Pétrusse valley connecting the upper town with the station quarter; it dates to 1860.

 The Golden Lady was erected after WW1 in commemorial of the fallen.
-It was hidden during WW2 and and is now a monument for peace.
+It had been hidden during WW2 and and is now a monument for peace.

 Holy Spirit Citadel